Travel – What places are on your Bucket List?

 I find it a shame that there are no guides we can hire to outsource education, and I must rely on reading the signs to teach my son.
 But this is world schooling.
 This is seeing, touching and feeling.
 Picking up old pieces of pottery that are strewn on the ground.
 All things that make it all click together.
 Way better than a classroom and a book for him.

 We talk about how it was built and he tries to lift a pillar.
-We realise what a feat this was for man to make in the old days.
+We realize what a feat this was for man to make in the old days.